Alia Bhatt on Raazi crossing Rs 100 cr: It makes me believe in the choices I make as an actor

-Alia Bhatt has had a good box office run with most of her films and the actor says it has made her more confident about her choices.
+Raazi actor Alia Bhatt has had a good box office run with most of her films and the actor says it has made her more confident about her choices.
 She has mixed her critically acclaimed turns in Highway, Udta Punjab and Raazi with mainstream films like 2 States and Humpty Sharma Ki Dulhania.

 Alia says she always looks for a relatability factor in her films.
 “Unconventional can also be conventional and commercial if it connects with people.
 It is essential somewhere to maintain that balance.
 I was hoping this film (‘Raazi’) strikes a balance and I am happy it did.
 It also makes me believe in the choices that I make as an actor,” Alia said.